openfaas/faas/ROADMAP.md

 Must have

+* Re-branding to OpenFaaS
-* New logo - graphic icon and text
+ * New logo - graphic icon and text (in progress)
-* Asynchronous / long-running tasks
-* Website / landing page
+ * Website / landing page (in progress)
+* Asynchronous / long-running tasks (PR in testing)

 Should have

-* Kubernetes support
-* AARCH64 (64-bit ARM) port
+* AARCH64 (64-bit ARM) port (dependent on Docker release schedule)
+* Integration with a reverse proxy - such as Traefik or Kong
  * Basic auth for /system endpoints (probably via reverse proxy)
+* CLI - list functions / query function info
+* OS constraints in the deploy function API
+* Healthchecks for functions deployed on Kubernetes

 Could have

+* Built-in Docker registry with default configuration
+* Docker image builder (remote service)
 * Function store - list of useful predefined functions
 * Supporting request parameters
 * Configurable memory limits via "new function" pop-up (already supported by Docker compose stack)

 Nice to have

+* Developer Cloud guide:
+ * for Digital Ocean
+ * for Packet

+* Developer guide for your first Node.js function
+* Developer guide to using functions together - via pipes on client, or a "director" function on server

+* Documentation on using CRON / JenkinsCI for invoking functions on a timed basis

 * Guide for termination through NGinx or built-in TLS termination
 * Guide for basic authentication over HTTPs (set up externally through NGinx etc)
 * CRIU - (Checkpoint/Restore In Userspace) for warm-loading serverless tasks with a high start-up cost/latency.
 * Deeper tests coverage and integration tests

-## 3. Development and Contributing

-If you would like to consume the project with your own functions then you can use the public images and the supplied `docker stack` file as a template (docker-compose.yml)

 ### Contributing